 3.5.3 Attention Mechanism

-The attention mechanism enhances the model's ability to focus on relevant time steps and features.
+The attention mechanism enhances the model’s ability to focus on relevant time steps and features.
 It computes attention weights for different time steps, allowing the model to assign varying importance to different parts of the input sequence.

+Figure 3.5.3.1

+The Processes of the Hybrid CNN-LSTM Approach